 Component-based architecture: React applications are built using reusable components.
 Each component has its logic, presentation (HTML template), and style (CSS).

-Virtual DOM: React uses a virtual DOM - a lightweight representation of the real Document Object Model in memory.
+Virtual DOM: React uses a virtual DOM - a lightweight representation of the real Document Object Model (DOM) in memory.
 When changes are made to the UI, React checks the differences between the real and virtual DOM and updates only the necessary parts of the real DOM, resulting in improved page speeds.

 JSX (JavaScript Syntax Extension): React uses JSX, a popular syntax extension for JavaScript that allows you to write HTML-like structures within your code.
 This improves readability for UI components.